airalab/robonomics-wiki/docs/en/hass-install-image.md

         auth_alg=OPEN
 }
 ```
-And change fields `ssid` and `psk` to your Wi-Fi name and password.
-Also write your country to the `country` field.
-Coutry code you can find [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
+And set `ssid`, `psk` and `country` code according to yours.
+You can find country codes [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 <robo-wiki-note type="warning">
   Make sure that you input your actual Wi-Fi name and your Wi-Fi password.
 </robo-wiki-note>

-<robo-wiki-note type="note"> This Wi-Fi settings available only on first boot setup.
-If later you need to change settings, please use `sudo raspi-config` command.
+<robo-wiki-note type="note"> This way of setting Wi-Fi credentials is only available before the first boot.
+If you need to change it later, please, use `sudo raspi-config` command.
 </robo-wiki-note>

 Then you need to save the file, **safely eject the SD card**, and insert it into the Raspberry Pi and turn it on.
 It should connect to your wi-fi network.

-> After your Raspberry Pi is connected to power, make sure to wait a few (up to 5) minutes for it to boot up and register on the network.
+> After your Raspberry Pi is plugged in, make sure to wait a few (up to 5) minutes for it to boot up and register on the network.

 Now find the Raspberry Pi's IP address.
 To find address you can use [Fing mobile app](https://www.fing.com/products)
 or [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).
 In this example the Raspberry Pi's address is `192.168.43.56`.